The Fundamentals of Mortgage Banking

 A primary lender often makes a mortgage loan with the intention of selling it into the secondary market.
 In such instances, they must make sure the loan meets those guidelines or they can’t sell the loan in this way.

-The process of making a lending decision is then quite simply comparing the potential loan to a set of quality guidelines and deciding if the loan meets the guildelines or not.
+The process of making a lending decision is then quite simply comparing the potential loan to a set of quality guidelines and deciding if the loan meets the guidelines or not.

 Occasionally, the underwriter will require clarification or additional information, which in such instances, may become one of the conditions of the approval.
 Once all the conditions are met, the loan is ready to go to the closing step, where the loan documents are drawn and sent to the settlement agent for execution.